 The family office's role

 Together with the family office you establish your family's risk profile, investment horizon and investment objectives.
 Subsequently the family office selects, checks, coordinates and communicates with the various banks that hold your assets under custodianship.
-The family office consolidates all your assets into a monthly or quarterly report and compares the performance with a chosen benchmark.
+The family office consolidates all your assets into a daily, monthly or quarterly report and compares the performance with a chosen benchmark.

 The family office usually cooperates with a considerable number of private banks, spread out over several jurisdictions.
 But in general multi-family offices prefer to work with private banks in Switzerland due to the level of service offered, their experience and expertise and the country's economic and political stability.